-In May 2014 a client turned to us with a request to estimate the complexity and the cost of an application that generates a mosaic from the user's photos.
-In November the order was canceled, but we liked the idea so much that we decided to research the most popular mosaic generation services.
-The research has shown that all of these websites have issues with either UX, technologies used or both:
+In May of 2014, what would be our second startup came to us, with a request to estimate the complexity and the cost of an application that generates a mosaic from user's photos.
+In November, the order was canceled, but we liked the idea so much that we decided to research the most popular mosaic generation services.
+Research has shown that all of these websites have issues with either UX, technologies used or both:

-After analyzing the pros and cons, we allocated a budget and a staff for this project and the work began.
-We developed prototypes and invested some time in developing design.
-As a result, we decided to build main page that users can immediately start creating mosaic.
+After analyzing the pros and cons, we allocated a budget and a staff for taking on this project as our own startup and the work began.
+We developed wireframes and invested a lot of time in developing the design.
+As a result, we came to the conclusion that the best course of action, with UX in mind, was to build the main page that users can immediately start creating mosaics.

 At the beginning of 2015, we launched the project.
-It received very positive reviews and scored quickly attendance.
-People liked convenient design and nice UX there.
+It received solidly positive reviews and scored quickly attendance.
+People liked the convenient design and nicely featured UX.

 We managed to solve the following tasks:

-We have been at the market since 2005 and we always try to simplify and speed up our daily operations.
-One of the major problems that we faced every day is the presentation of project structure and mockups.
+We’ve been in the market since 2005, and we always try to simplify and speed up our daily operations.
+One of the major problems that we faced every day, is the presentation of project structure and mockups.

-"I smile when I think back on the days when I had to go to the client personally to present the mockups.
-I had to show him in person to be sure that mockups are correctly displayed and understood.
+"I smile when I think back on the days when I had to go to a client personally to present mockups.
+I had to show him in person to be sure that the mockups are correctly displayed and understood.

-During the presentation it was important to follow the correct order and it was very inconvenient to switch from one mockup to another.
-There were some other issues, for example, it was not easy to store all the comments and suggestions regarding the mockups.
-This was already difficult enough, not to mention travel time, waiting time and traffic jams"
+During the presentation it was so important to follow the correct order and it was pretty inconvenient to switch from one mockup to another.
+There were some other issues, for example, it was not easy to store all the comments and suggestions regarding mockups.
+This was already difficult enough, not to mention travel time, wait times and traffic jams"

-The company allocated a budget and a staff to work on this project.
+The company allocated a budget and a staff to work on this startup.
 We started looking for turnkey solutions but the existing ones did not meet our requirements.
-So we decided to establish the SaaS service for ourselves and to help other designers and web studios.
+We decided therefore to establish the SaaS service for ourselves and to help other designers and web studios.

-As a result, in early March 2014, the first version of the project was launched.
-Until September 2014, we were working on various updates for this service.
-We managed not only to achieve the goals set, but also to exceed our own expectations.
-Service consists of 3 parts: a selling website, tools for designer and tools for presentation.
+As a result, in early March of 2014, the first version of the project was launched.
+Until September of 2014, we were working on various updates for this service.
+We managed not only to achieve the goals, but also to surpass our own expectations.
+The service consists of 3 parts: a selling website, tools for designer and tools for presentation.
 The principle of operation is as follows:

-When monitors with cathode-ray tube started disappearing, new monitors with a variety of sizes and resolutions started appearing at the market.
+When monitors with cathode-ray tubes started disappearing, new monitors with a variety of sizes and resolutions started appearing at the market.
 Later it became necessary that the websites would be beautifully displayed on the most popular resolutions and would be adapted to them.
-At the end of 2010 we started working on the solution of this problem.
+At the end of 2010, we started working on the solution for this problem.

-One of our regular customers agreed to try to build his website using our new technology and we began the development.
+One of our regular customers agreed to try to build his website using our new technology and we began development.
 For the first time we drew layouts for more than one screen size.
-For us and for the customer it was important to understand what the website should look like on all the resolutions.
+For us, and for the customer, it was important to understand what the website should look like on all possible resolutions.
 Also we had to provide a high-quality mapping for the website where one size flowed into another.
 We made it a rule that all 4 sizes for the user website should look the same, but it shouldn’t be just a proportional shrinking of the entire layout.
 We conducted some additional tests and found out that on bigger screens it was more important to increase the font size rather than the size of the images.
-As for tablets it was interesting to see that the font size had to remain large to make reading easier.
-But the size of the images could be reduced significantly.
+As for tablets, it was interesting to see that the font size had to remain large to make reading easier.
+The size of the images could be reduced significantly.

 The next step we needed to automate the process.
-We took main.css as a foundation.
+We took main.css as the foundation.
 We decided to add comments to the styles that should change depending on the screen size.
 The comment included changes to style properties for each size.
-Then, during deployment a small php script forms a file for each size and stores it in the data folder.
-This way each project contains 4 sets of styles and images.
+Then, during the deployment a small php script forms a file for each size and stores it in the data folder.
+In this way, each project contains 4 sets of styles and images.
 Pictures have to be created manually because each size requires pictures of different proportions.
 This does not apply to the background images, but we also store them in 4 sizes for faster downloads on small screens and better quality on the large ones.

-After the successful launch of the first website that used 4size technology we have applied for copyright registration and after 6 months we obtained a copyright for this technology.
-At this moment we have developed more than 25 sites using 4size.
-These were mostly the websites for public companies, for which it was important to showcase.
+After the successful launch of the first website that used 4size technology, we applied for copyright registration and after 6 months we obtained a copyright for this technology.
+At this moment we’ve developed more than 25 sites using the 4size.
+These were mostly the websites for public companies, for which it was important to have a high resolution showcase.